 There’s a Light at the End of Every Tunnel

 It would take years to rebuild myself from the low I’d hit, but I’d eventually learn the skills I needed to find my place in this world.
-I learned that I didn’t need to bend over backward to get everyone to like me.
+I learned that I didn’t need to bend over backwards to get everyone to like me.
 I learned that it was okay if people didn’t like me.
 I learned that I didn’t need to meet my parents’ every whim to be a valuable human being.
 I learned that I could pour out every effort within me to make others happy, but if I burned myself out in the process, I was no good to anybody.

 Tell your wife, tell your kids, tell your husbands: